ZealanL/RLGym-PPO-Guide/README.md

 I recommend using the `RandomState` state setter, especially in the early stages of training.
 Its constructor takes 3 arguments: `ball_rand_speed`, `cars_rand_speed`, and `cars_on_ground`.
-I recommend you use `(True, True, False)`, as this will make the cars and ball start at a random location with a random velocity.
+I recommend you use `(True, True, False)`, as this will make the cars and ball start at random locations with a random velocities.
 The cars will also spawn airborne half of the time, meaning they will quickly learn how to orient themselves in the air with some level of competency.

 The state setter is an argument of `rlgym_sim.make()` within your `build_rocketsim_env()`.